The Kerris Operating System

 Active identification and management of financial, operational, legal, and structural risks to reduce exposure, protect performance, and preserve enterprise value.

-Together, these five drivers create the operating structure through which a business can run with greater clarity, stronger control, better execution, lower risk, and greater value over time.
+Together, these five drivers create the operating structure needed for a business to operate with greater clarity, stronger control, better execution, lower risk, and greater enterprise value.

 How it is applied